APPLIES TO: SQL API Azure Cosmos DB API for MongoDB

 Is analytical store supported in all Azure Cosmos DB regions?

 Can I disable the Azure Synapse Link feature for my Azure Cosmos DB account?

 Currently, after the Synapse Link capability is enabled at the account level, you cannot disable it.
-Understand that you will not have any billing implications if the Synapse Link capability is enabled at the account level and there is no analytical store enabled containers.
+Please note that you will not have any billing implications if the Synapse Link capability is enabled at the account level and there is no analytical store enabled containers.